Ady Barkan, activist who championed health care reform, dies of ALS at 39

 That conversation didn't change Flake's vote.
 But it did launch Barkan into the spotlight, and he amplified his advocacy for health care as a human right and other progressive causes in the years that followed.

-Barkan spearheaded the Be A Hero campaign, which includes nonprofits and a political action committee, and campaigned for causes including collecting PPE during COVID and electing progressive candidates.
-That year he was also arrested in the U.S. Capitol for protesting the nomination of now-Supreme Court Justice Brett Kavanaugh.
+Barkan spearheaded the Be A Hero campaign, traveling across the country to encourage voters to back progressive candidates in the 2018 midterm elections.
+He also co-founded the organization by the same name, which has campaigned for a variety of causes and now spans nonprofits and a political action committee.
+That same year he was also arrested in the U.S. Capitol for protesting the nomination of now-Supreme Court Justice Brett Kavanaugh.

 Even after losing the ability to speak, Barkan testified (through a computer system that tracked his eye movements) at Congress' first-ever hearing on Medicare for All in 2019.
 He interviewed Democratic presidential candidates in 2020 — including President Biden, whom he ultimately endorsed — and spoke at the 2020 Democratic National Convention.